Tenants' strike of 1907: Argentina at the beginning of the 20th century

-The tenements became the most common workers' accommodation.
-In 1904, the Municipal Census indicated that there were 11.5 people per house in the Federal Capital, almost all of them on one floor.
-Furthermore, of the 950,891 inhabitants of the city, 138,188 lived in the 43,873 rooms that made up the 2,462 Buenos Aires tenancy houses.
-That is, more than 10% of the population lived in tenements.
+The conventillo became the most usual and characteristic form of workers' lodging.
+In 1904, the municipal census showed that there were 11.5 people per house in the Capital Federal, almost all of them single-storey.
+The statistics reported that of the city's 950,891 inhabitants, 138,188 lived in the 43,873 rooms that made up the 2,462 tenement houses of Buenos Aires.
+That is, more than 10% of the population was housed in tenement houses.